[Dominican prayer book].

 Manuscripts, European.

-Specimens. - Language:
+Specimens.

-- Latin with rubrics in German and later additions in Latin and German.
+Latin with rubrics in German and later additions in Latin and German.

-- Summary:
+Summary:

-- Prayer book made for use in a community of Dominican nuns in southern Germany.
+Prayer book made for use in a community of Dominican nuns in southern Germany.
 The 15th-century portion (f.
 1r-135v) includes prayers concerning the Cross and the Virgin (with brief mention of Saint Dominic and the Dominican saints, Peter Martyr, Thomas Aquinas, and Vincent Ferrer); prayers for particular occasions; portions of the Office, including prayers from Matins and Compline; portions of the daily chapter as observed by Dominicans; the Hours of the Virgin in the Dominican Use, including rubrics referring to nuns and their prioress (f.
 52r-53r) in Compline; the Office of the Dead in the Dominican Use, with chant notation; the Penitential Psalms and Litany, and additional psalms.
 The 17th-century (possibly early 18th-century) portion (f.
-136v-216r) includes the liturgy for death and burial, with chant notation; the commendation of souls, including a litany with later Dominican saints (Hyacinth, Rose of Lima, and possibly Raymond of PenĚafort, Louis Beltran, and Pius V) and the full text of Psalm 118; the Penitential Psalms again with prayers, additional prayers in German, and prayers for the dead.
+136v-216r) includes the liturgy for death and burial, with chant notation; the commendation of souls, including a litany with later Dominican saints (Hyacinth, Rose of Lima, and possibly Raymond of Peñafort, Louis Beltran, and Pius V) and the full text of Psalm 118; the Penitential Psalms again with prayers, additional prayers in German, and prayers for the dead.
 Notes in the margins of the 15th-century pages show that the parchment pages have been trimmed, perhaps for binding with the 17th-century additions (for example, f.
 49v-50r).
 One set of metallic index tabs flush to the page edges appears in the parchment leaves only; another set of parchment index tabs that extend beyond the page edges were added throughout after the addition of the paper leaves.

-- Contents:
+Contents:

-- 1. f.1r-13v: [Prayers from the Office, daily chapter, and mealtimes]
+1. f.1r-13v: [Prayers from the Office, daily chapter, and mealtimes]

 2. f.13v-49v: [Little Office of the Blessed Virgin Mary, Dominican Use, through Vespers, with Vespers antiphons for some feasts]